Course Title: Professional Engineering Experience

 - Conduct yourself in a professional and ethical manner.

 You are required to:

 Perform work related to any engineering field, supervised by a qualified engineer.
-You will undertake a pre-placement workshop and reflect on your experiences through an asynchronous logbook and an evaluation report.
+You will undertake a pre-placement workshop and reflect on your experiences through an asynchronous journal and an evaluation report.

 Overview of Learning Resources

 Learning resources available from the course learning management system include:

 Work Experience Guideline